petesramek/petesramek/README.md

-# Hi, I'm Pete Sramek 👋# Hi, I'm Pete Sramek 👋 in production, and can keep evolving without becoming an operational burden.
+# Hi, I'm Pete Sramek 👋

+I build software that stays understandable, behaves well in production, and can keep evolving without becoming an operational burden.

 Most of my background is in backend, cloud, mobile, and distributed systems.
 I invest in understanding system behavior, keeping architecture proportional, and dealing with practical concerns like performance, diagnostics, and reliability.